pond/dnd/party_riglan/playlists/campaign_6/part_2.md

 ### Chapter Three: Into The Grey

-* (Earthsea) Losing The Way - The Hunted: Archives Required - Retrying The Tunnel Entrance To The Inner City; Ecrit Escape
+* (David Chappell) Bring Out Your Dead: Archives Required - Retrying The Tunnel Entrance To The Inner City; Ecrit Escape
 * (Chill Hawaii) Flamingos In Paradise: Blue Flamingo
-* (Genshin) Destined Parting: Spirits Surround Her - "Do You Help Or Hinder Her Ascension?" - It Is Her Destiny, But She Will Lose Herself
+* (Genshin Shimmering Voyage) Destined Parting: Spirits Surround Her - "Do You Help Or Hinder Her Ascension?" - It Is Her Destiny, But She Will Lose Herself
-* (Genshin) Memories Of Gurabad: The Protector - "Speak To Avacyn."
+* (Genshin Sand Dunes) Memories Of Gurabad: The Protector - "Speak To Avacyn."
 * (Elder Scrolls Blades) The Elves Of Old: The Grand Archives
 * (Castle In The Sky Symphonic) Robot Soldier / Resurrection Rescue: Vampiric Assault